Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 Pecans are a native American nut that descends from the hickory tree which belongs to the same family as the walnut.
 This buttery, soft-textured, slightly bittersweet nut is cultivated mainly in the Southern United States.
-It's smooth, reddish-brown, one-inch (2.54 cm) long oval shell encloses two golden-brown crinkled lobes with ivory-colored meat.
+It's smooth, reddish-brown, one-inch (2.5 cm) long oval shell encloses two golden-brown crinkled lobes with ivory-colored meat.
 There are regional differences in how 'pecan' is pronounced, ranging from pih-KAHN, pih-KAN to PEE-kan.
-If you cannot find pecans you could use walnuts in this recipe.

 Related Recipes You May Like